tasmota/docs/docs/Smart-Meter-Interface.md

     For Tasmota versions that are built with a TasmotaSerial.cpp of version 3.5.0 (and probably all higher versions, too), no modification of the TasmotaSerial.cpp source code (as suggested in other entries of this documentation) is necessary to set the serial parameters to 7E1: By configuring the [meter type](#meter-definition) as OBIS ("o") in line 5 of the above code, you implicitly tell Tasmota to set the serial parameters to 7E1 (probably the same applies to all other meters in this documentation where a modification of TasmotaSerial.cpp has previously been recommended).

-### EFR SGM-C2/C4 (SML)
+### EFR SGM-C2/C4/D4 (SML)

 By default, the energy meter only sends the total energy values.
 To be able to read all the other values, you need to enter the PIN and set `InF on`.
 The PIN must be requested from the metering provider, which is usually your local grid provider and not your energy provider (but they know whom to ask).
 After entering the PIN and setting `InF on`, all the values will be available.
 The jsonPrefix `ENERGY` and variable names (between second to last and last `,`) Total, Power, Voltage and Current are chosen to match the regular MQTT message format, used by tasmota powerplugs.
-For SGM-C4, double-tariff variants or meters measuring supply remove the appropriate leading `;` to uncomment and enable the values you are interested in.
+For SGM-C4 or SGM-D4, double-tariff variants or meters measuring supply remove the appropriate leading `;` to uncomment and enable the values you are interested in.

 ??? summary "View script"
     ```